Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

 With freemium you can:

-- Attract a lot users to try your product
+- Attract a lot of users to try your product

 - Eliminate customer obstacles in your acquisition process